oneillal/msc-smartcontract-hyperledger/README.md

 shall not however, exceed {{capPercentage}}% of the total value of the borrowed item.

 {{#if exceptionCase}}The contract provides a provision to waive late penalties in the event of extenuating circumstances.
-This is wholey at the disgresion of the Lender and all decisions are final in this matter.{{/if}}
+This is wholely at the discretion of the Lender and all decisions are final in this matter.{{/if}}
 ```